pluralsight/guides/published/front-end-javascript/react-vs-angular-2/article.md

  Performance is another critical point of comparison.
 It shows how Angular 2 and React handle under heavy load and gives predictions for future problems as the applications become bulkier and more difficult to optimize.

  The following tests have been developed by [Stefan Krauss (krausest)](https://github.com/krausest).
-The tests are carried out with [Selenium](http://docs.seleniumhq.org/docs/03_webdriver.jsp) to emulate user actions and record the results (in miliseconds)
+The tests are carried out with **[Selenium](http://docs.seleniumhq.org/docs/03_webdriver.jsp)** to emulate user actions and record the results (in miliseconds)

 ![benchmarks](https://raw.githubusercontent.com/pluralsight/guides/master/images/c5324f3d-e9e4-4b3a-b9aa-760a083fd89a.002)

 It is clear that React (v.
 15.3.0) is either on par or faster than Angular 2's release candidate 4.
-The only action at which React is slower than Angular 2 is in replacing the data in all rows ( 192.23ms for Angular 2 vs 214.07ms for React).
+React lags behind the alternative when it comes to replacing the data in all rows (192.23ms for Angular 2 vs 214.07ms for React).
 Angular 2 also appears to be better at selecting an element in (3.32ms vs. 6.78ms).
-But it is two times slower at appending elements (611.75ms vs. 293.82ms).
+But Angular is more than two times slower at appending elements (611.75ms vs. 293.82ms).

 In terms of memory management, React outperforms Angular 2 by using three times less memory after pageload (15.30ms vs. 4.75ms) and two times less memory when adding new elements to the DOM ( 21.10ms vs 10.67ms).

-**Even though React is a clear winner, the results cannot be considered absolutely fair**.
-Angular 2 is still under development and the focus is not on optimizing the speed but rather fixing bugs and polishing features.
+**Even though React is a clear winner, the results cannot be considered absolutely fair.** Angular 2 is still under development, and thus the developers' focus is not on optimizing the speed but rather fixing bugs and polishing features.
+We can expect impactful improvements to speed in upcoming updates and versions.

 # Cross-platform integration

 The cross-platform development world has made a huge leaps since the massive adoption of mobile devices.
-For both Angular 2 and React, WebView-based tools for building cross-platform mobile applications are a thing of the past.
+Now, WebView-based tools for building cross-platform mobile applications are obsolete.

 There are two tools that allow building of cross-platform applications with native capabilities for Angular 2 and React, respectively - [NativeScript](https://www.nativescript.org/) and [React Native](https://facebook.github.io/react-native/)

-NativeScript is built by [Telerik (now Progress)](http://www.telerik.com/) with the intention to enable native mobile applications to be built with Angular 2.
+NativeScript, built by [Telerik (now Progress)](http://www.telerik.com/), is intended to enable native mobile applications to be built with Angular 2.
 Even though it has only [8k](https://github.com/NativeScript/NativeScript) stars on Github, NativeScript is mature and comes with great documentation and numerous extensions.
 It preaches a "write once, run everywhere" methodology of developing cross-platform applications.
-Even though this is an efficient approach, it does not enable to use many platform-specific UI features.
+Even though this is an efficient approach, it does not enable devleopers to use many platform-specific UI features.

-React Nativeis developed by Facebook to give React native capabilities.
+On the other hand, React Native, developed by Facebook, gives React native capabilities.
 Compared to NativeScript, React Native is still young but quite popular and maturing quickly, boasting over [37k](https://github.com/facebook/react-native) stars on GitHub.
 React Native uses a "learn once, write anywhere" approach to developing cross-platform applications.
 Instead of attempting to generalize different platforms like NativeScript does, Rect Native embraces their differences, offering different ways to construct UI for the different platforms.
 Recently, the Angular 2 team has started adopting React Native, [making a renderer for it](https://github.com/angular/react-native-renderer).

 # Adoption
 [Angular 2](https://github.com/angular/angular) is just shy of 16K stars on Github.
-There is a [tracker](https://splintercode.github.io/is-angular-2-ready/)  that counts how many issues are left until Angular 2 is ready for release, with hopes this to happen until thethe end of 2016.
+There is a [tracker](https://splintercode.github.io/is-angular-2-ready/) that counts how many issues are left until Angular 2 is ready for release, with hopes that the release will come before 2017.
 Even though Angular 2 is relatively young, its community is maturing fast, mostly because many Angular 1 developers are startng to switch to Angular 2.
 There are already [around 6500](https://github.com/search?l=TypeScript&p=3&q=angular+2&type=Repositories&utf8=%E2%9C%93) repositories on Github that contain "Angular 2" and are written in TypeScript.

 [React](https://github.com/facebook/react), on the other hand, is almost at 50K stars on Github.
 There are [76,122](https://github.com/search?l=JavaScript&p=1&q=react&ref=searchresults&type=Repositories&utf8=%E2%9C%93) repositories containing the word "react" in them - over ten times more than what Angular 2 has.
 Still, one of the big reasons for the large number of repositories is that React comes with just a few built-in functionalities and relies on its community to provide it with the needed tooling to develop full-scale applications.

 # Conclusion

-Both Angular 2 and React have large communities and have corporate backing.
+Both Angular 2 and React have large communities and boast corporate backing.
 Even though they have different philosophies to how an application development must be approached, there is a place for both of them in the software development world.